mnot/I-D/httpbis-alt-svc/draft.md

 in general, they are not visible to the software "above" the access mechanism.
-The alternate service is essentially alternate routing information that can also be used to reach the origin in the same way that DNS CNAME or SRV records play in defining routing information at the name resolution level.
+The alternate service is essentially alternate routing information that can also be used to reach the origin in the same way that DNS CNAME or SRV records define routing information at the name resolution level.

 Furthermore, it is important to note that the first member of an alternate service tuple is different from the "scheme" component of an origin; it is more